Health Care & Medication

 • Low-cost prescriptions

-• You may be able to get money back for prescriptions you already paid for
+You can use your LINET benefit at any pharmacy.
+You may also be able to get money back for prescriptions you already paid for.

 How do I know if I'm eligible for LINET?